-The ability to generate future fee revenue and meet the Corporation's 2019 revenue budget expectation is dependent on future project closings.
+The ability to generate future fee revenue and meet the Corporation's 2022 revenue budget expectation is dependent on future project closings.
 The ability to predict the future success of such events is difficult.
 Economic conditions in Columbia County, New York as well as changes in interest rates influence the Corporation's ability to attract such project and financing activities.
 If the Corporation is unable to attract new project and financing activities it will be required to seek other options to generate revenue to cover future expenses.

-The Corporation has contracted with Columbia Economic Development Corporation (CEDC) to provide administrative services and CEDC's President and CEO currently serves as the Corporation's Executive Director.
-The Corporation has begun a marketing effort targeted towards Columbia County not-for-profit organizations in an attempt to educate them on the benefits of financing capital projects through the Corporation.
-If this marketing effort is successful the ability to attract new projects and financing activities will help the Corporation generate revenue to cover future expenses.
+The Corporation has contracted with Columbia Economic Development Corporation (CEDC) to provide administrative services and CEDC's President and CEO currently serves as the Corporation's Administrative Director.
+The Corporation continues marketing efforts targeted towards Columbia County not-for-profit organizations to educate them on the benefits of financing capital projects through the Corporation.
+If this marketing effort is successful, the ability to attract new projects and financing activities will help the Corporation generate revenue to cover future expenses.